tordj/WonderGUI/doc/guide/content/docs/widgets/containers_slots_and_children.md

 pContainer->slots.pushBack( pAnotherWidget );
 ```

-Another notable difference is that DynamicSlotVector follows WonderGUI's naming convention, using camelCase instead of snake_case and some methods differ slightly in naming (such as empty() vs isEmpty()).
+Another notable difference is that DynamicSlotVector follows WonderGUI's naming convention, using camelCase instead of snake_case and some methods differ slightly in naming (such as isEmpty() instead of  empty()).

 Not all containers have all their slots in one public member though.
-Overlayes in particular always have two sets of slots.
+Overlays in particular always have two sets of slots.
 One is what is called the *mainSlot*, which is a single slot for the normal hierarchy of widgets continuing below the overlay.
 A second slot, or vector of slots, contains the widgets that resides in the overlay.
 A good example is the ModalOverlay, which besides the mainSlot has a DynamicSlotVector named *modalSlots*, in which you should place any widget that should become modal (prevent access to any widget below it).

 ```c++
 pModalOverlay->mainSlot.setWidget( pMyWidgetHierarchy );		// Set the main GUI below the modal widgets